RuPaulsDataRace/Rupository/README.md

 -------
 ![alt text](https://raw.githubusercontent.com/rupaulsdatarace/rupository/master/alluvialforrpdrresults.png)

+Here's a nifty alluvial graph I made with rawgraphs.io to represent the relationship between one episode and the next episode's results.
+On the left-hand side of the graph is the result from the first episode, and on the right is the result from the second episode.
+As an example, you can see that a large percentage of queens who are high in the 2nd episode were safe in the previous episode.
+If you're like me and you like numbers, see the chart below, and following discussion.

 |      | WIN   | HIGH | SAFE | LOW   | BTM2  | ELIM  |
 |------|-------|------|------|-------|-------|-------|
 |**WIN**  | 6.5%  | 25%  | 40%  | 11%   | 10%   | 6.5%  |